FilipKolb/DND_Dice/README.md

 # DND_Dice
-executable file for rolling DND dice
+Executable file for rolling DND dice with multiplier